 For information on Required Coures, Prerequisite Courses and Graduation Requirements, see the Catalog.

 The Piedmont College Athletic Training Program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE) located at 6850 Austin Center Blvd., Suite 100, Austin, TX 78731-3184.
 The program will have its next comprehensive review during the 2019-2020 academic year.
-The institutional BOC pass-rate is posted here beginning in 2018.
-National BOC pass-rate dataare also available.
+The institutional retention rate, BOC pass-rate, and placement statistics are posted here.
+National BOC pass-rate data are also available from the CAATE.

 The undergraduate Athletic Training Program at Piedmont College is accredited by SACS and CAATE, and is currently applying to both for a change in level of degree.
 We are no longer accepting students into the undergraduate program.
 The first graduate cohort is expected to enroll in May 2019, and the last undergraduate cohort is expected to graduate in May 2020.
 Accelerated-entry students may enroll beginning Fall 2017.